|

 July 1992

-The Ross’ goose, one of the smallest of all North American geese, is
+The Ross’s goose, one of the smallest of all North American geese, is

 endemic to North America.
 The geese breed in Arctic Canada and winter in

 the Central and Pacific flyways.
-Ross’ geese existence was once
+Ross’s goose status was once

 considered precarious; however, their numbers grew to in excess of